Kull-AG/kull-generic-backend/README.md

     }
 }
 ```
 You can place this in appsettings.json as well if you don't like a separate file.
+However having a separate file seems more appropriate here as it enables IntelliSense with VS Code.
+Also you usually do not have different configs per environment for this file.

 In the "Entities" Section, the URL's are configured.
 Each entry correspondends to a URL.
 Each URL can be accessed by multiple HTTP Methods.
 Common methods are: